-Note: Because it is comprised primarily of vocational/technical courses, this career-education program is not intended to transfer to a four-year institution.
+Note: Because this career-education program is comprised primarily of vocational/technical courses, it is not intended to transfer to a four-year institution.

 How to Get Started

-Prospective students can arrange for an initial degree planning session with an advisor after completing the application for program admission.
+Prospective students can arrange for an initial degree planning session with an Academic Advisor after completing the application for program admission.
 Students are admitted to the program in the fall semester as a cohort, and must maintain their academic eligibility throughout their course of study.

-Remember to consult the DACC Catalog, available online, for more complete information before choosing a program.
+Remember to consult the DACC Catalog for more complete information before choosing a program.
 Certain restrictions, qualifications, and/or fees may apply.

 For more information, contact the Culinary Arts Program at (575) 528-7412.